Brad Ausmus

-Early and personal life
+Early life

 Ausmus is Jewish, and was born in New Haven, Connecticut.
-His mother, Linda Susan (née Dronsick), was Jewish, and his father, Harry Jack Ausmus, is Protestant.
+His mother, Linda Susan (née Dronsick), was Jewish, and his father, Harry Jack Ausmus, was Protestant.
 His father is a retired professor of European history at Southern Connecticut State University, and the author of A Schopenhauerian Critique of Nietzsche's Thought, which Ausmus calls his "favorite book."

 Ausmus' mother was raised in a Jewish household, and he said in an interview that those values were instilled in him.
 He takes pride in his heritage.
 Ausmus stated in an interview with the Jewish Journal: "I wasn't raised with the Jewish religion, so in that sense I don't really have much feeling toward it.
 But, however, in the last 10 or so years, I have had quite a few young Jewish boys who will tell me that I am their favorite player or they love watching me play or they feel like baseball is a good fit...
 I'm all for it."